jnmorse/react-wiki/Stateless-Functional-Components.md

 # Stateless Functional Components

 Another type of component that you can use in React is known as a stateless functional component.
-These components will have no state, or life-cycle methods but may make use of props.
+These components will have no state, or lifecycle methods but may make use of props.

 An example component that you might use as a stateless functional component